-If the underlying Mortgages have a fixed rate of interest or were modified pursuant to our loan modification initiatives, the PCs may be either "Gold PCs" or "Original PCs."
+If the underlying Mortgages have a fixed rate of interest or were modified pursuant to our HAMP or non-HAMP initiatives, the PCs may be either "Gold PCs" or "Original PCs."
 If the underlying Mortgages are ARMs, the related PCs are called "ARM PCs."